fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 8: The fat enemy
 Is fat bad?
 Of course not!
-But it is definitely controversial within dietary advice is a huge understatement.
+But to say its role within dietary advice is controversial would be a huge understatement.
 Why is this?
-This week examines how the idea of fat and fat bodies became something to avoid.
-Given the midterm-ness of this week, we're not doing individual reading responses, just a weekly learning reflection that ties everything together.
+We've looked at the morality of dietary advice in several ways already, and one aspect that has persisted is the idea that some people can be "too fat" (and we even have quantified thresholds, which can be highly biased as we've read about), representing some kind of moral deficiency.
+This week examines how the idea of fat and fat bodies became something to avoid over the 20th century.

 ### Mon 10/5